DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 While it's main target users are scientists, the tool does not require a science background to use. most of the data is predictive, however, using the Class4 and the Drifters exact data can be seen.

 Please note: The Ocean Navigator is still in active development in order to both expand its functionality and to fix known bugs.
-A summery of some of the known bugs that may have an impact on the data displayed in the Ocean Navigator can be seen below in the [known bugs](#known-bugs) section for, more details see the [full list](https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project/issues) on GitHub.
+A summery of some of the known bugs that may have an impact on the data displayed in the Ocean Navigator can be seen below in the [known bugs](#known-bugs) section for, more details see the <a href="https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project/issues" target="_blank">full list</a>
+on GitHub.

 ## Settings Left bar